 For tickets and more information about The Bluest Water, visit www.endstationtheatre.org.

 7:30 p.m. on June 21, 22, 26, 27, 28, 29

 2 p.m. on June 23, 30

-Thoresen Theatre, Harold G. Leggett BuildingTags: acting, apprenticeship, Chris Perez, Endstation Theatre Company, events, Heather Sinclair, Ho'ola Bush, Liz Beamon, stage management, Stephanie Earl, theatre
+Thoresen Theatre, Harold G. Leggett BuildingTags: acting, apprenticeship, Chris Perez, Endstation Theatre Company, events, Heather Sinclair, Ho'ola Bush, Liz Beamon, performing arts, stage management, Stephanie Earl, theatre